-Have you ever wondered what that pink layer of meat is that hovers just under the surface?
+Have you ever wondered what that pink layer of meat is that hovers just under the surface of your brisket?

 A good smoke ring should be around ¼ inch thick.
 As a backyard bbq-er, this is something we strive for.
 Once we get it we know that we have stepped up a level in the BBQ world.

 Let’s see below how to get the best smoke rings in your next piece of brisket.
 Afterward, check out my electric smoker brisket recipe for the perfect smoke ring!

 How to Get A Smoke Ring